It’s easy to make a LOT of small, buttery holiday spritz cookies for eating or gift giving, using an inexpensive cookie press to make festive shapes!

 Do I Need Special Equipment To Make Holiday Spritz Cookies?

 Out comes these perfectly shaped little holiday spritz cookies, which are then baked for a very short time.
-That’s it… so very easy to make them, right?
+That’s it.
+See how easy it is to make holiday spritz cookies?

 Interested In More Recipes?